 Bloom Time: Winter and spring

 Dendrobium loddigesii is a small, warm to cold growing epiphyte, lithophyte, or terrestrial orchid with tufted, pendant, and subterete striated, several-noded, white-sheathed stems carrying alternate, fleshy, oblong, acute leaves.
-The long-lasting, fragrant flowers are found from winter to spring on short up to 3 inches [7.5 cm], single flowered inflorescence that arise from the nodes of leafless canes.
+The long-lasting, fragrant flowers are found from winter to spring on short up to 3 inches [7.5 cm], single flowered inflorescence that arises from the nodes of leafless canes.
 The flower size is up to 2 inches (5 cm) across.
-The petals are lilac in color, the sepals are purple, and the lips are reddish orange.
+The petals are lilac in color, the sepals are purple, and the lips are reddish-orange.